victorve-l/Housing-well-being-classifier/README.md

 <p>This section on data import and transformation was divided into part 1 and part 2.
 In the first part, the most important variables from each table were selected.
 This part had a huge relevance, as some variables provide more information than others.
 For example, per capita income gives us much more information than the musical preferences of household members.

-Before consolidating all the tables, several pandas methods were used to correct typos, convert data types (string to int), remove duplicate values, remove NaN values, among others.
+After variable selection, several pandas methods were used to correct typos, convert data types (string to int), remove duplicate values, remove NaN values, among others.
 The most commonly used methods for making these modifications were as follows:</p>
 <ul style="font-size: 0.9em;">
   <li><strong>• rename:</strong> rename columns or index labels. </li>
   <li><strong>• replace:</strong> replace specified values. </li>